This gluten-free German chocolate cake has layers of moist chocolate cake and rich coconut pecan frosting that's decadent and delicious!

 - Non-dairy evaporated milk - This adds flavor and richness!

-- Unsweetened coconut - You can use either shredded or desiccated coconut.
+- Unsweetened coconut - You can use either shredded or desiccated coconut, but be sure it's unsweetened.

 - Pecans - Use freshly roasted pecans for the best flavor!